balaji1974/nosql/mongodb/README.md

 ## Key Features
 ### MongoDB is schema less, fast, highly scalable and supports big data.
+### Database in SQL are the same in MongoDB and are also called Database.
-### Tables are Collections and Rows are Documents in MongoDB
+### Tables are Collections, Rows are Documents and Columns are Fields in MongoDB.
-### Primary Key - Foreign Key relationship is achieved by embedding documents inside document.
+### Primary Key - Foreign Key relationship is achieved by embedding documents inside document also known as Sub Documents (Reference).
-### Every MongoDB has a unique auto generated id (primary key) called ObjectId
+### Every MongoDB has a unique auto generated id (primary key) called ObjectId.
 ### Combination of database name and a collection is called a namespace in MongoDB

 Records are stored as documents (xml, json, yaml etc) -> Its an equivalant of a table in RDBMS